Paisley Sheriff Court: History

-Court hearings were originally been held in the tolbooth in Hairst Street in Renfrew but were transferred to the tolbooth at the junction of High Street and Moss Street in Paisley in the mid-16th century.
+Court hearings were originally held in the tolbooth in Hairst Street in Renfrew but were transferred to the tolbooth at the junction of High Street and Moss Street in Paisley in the mid-16th century.
 The tolbooth, which was rebuilt in 1757 and then demolished in 1821, was replaced by the old County Buildings on the east side of County Square.
 This was a castellated building, built at a cost of £28,000, which was completed in 1820.
 By the 1880s the building in County Square was deemed too small and it was decided to erect a new courthouse on the north side of St James Street.

 The new building was designed by William Clarke and George Bell in the neoclassical style, built in ashlar stone and was completed in 1885.
 The design involved a symmetrical main frontage of seven bays facing onto St James Street with the end bays projected forward.
 The central section of five bays featured a portico which formed the centrepiece of a colonnade with Doric order columns supporting an entablature and a balustrade.
 On the first floor, the central section was fenestrated by a double sash window flanked by single sash windows.
 The outer bays were fenestrated by tripartite widows on both floors with the first floor windows flanked by pairs of Ionic order pilasters.
 All the windows on the first floor were surmounted by cornices supported by brackets.
 At roof level, there was an entablature, a cornice, a parapet and a series of urns.
 Internally, the principal room was the courtroom at the rear of the building.